 Always the visionary, Ken built the winery much larger than for his own production needs.
 Today Laird Family is one of the largest custom crush wineries in Napa Valley – home to over 60 small wineries.
 These producers bring in their grapes during harvest – and during a visit the crush pad and winery is a buzz of activity – easily seen from their outdoor terrace.

 Several large state of the art production facilities are located on site.
 For the winemaker, producing wine here is also educational as you are working along side other area winemakers.
 It is not a competitive environment and winemakers often help out each other.
 Their own winery is a client of their custom crush facility as all their own wines are made on site.
-Some well known vintners produced wine here in the past; Colgin Winery along with well respected vintners Paul Hobbs and Bob Egelhoff to name just a few.
+Numerous now well known vintners got their start here in the past; Colgin Winery along with well respected vintners Paul Hobbs and Bob Egelhoff to name just a few.
 Laird also offers mobile bottling & a multitude of other winery services – www.lairdcustomcrush.com

 And Laird maintains a major wine facility within the Napa Airport Business Park (south of the city of Napa).
 They have the capacity to store 2.5 million-gallons of bulk wine with additional space for up to 50,000 cases of wine in their climate controlled warehouse.
 More information about these services is available here: www.lairdwineservices.com